elizemz/cinema-app/README.md

 1. Clone the repository from GitHub to your local machine using the command: git@github.com:Leap-MERN-2023/cinema-app.git

-2.  front, back end need to install node
+2.  front, back end need to install node => npm install

 3.  backend installations: install express, cors, colors, dotenv, nodemon to devDependencies